 |21st September 9:00-15:30||Presenting and publishing your research||(1) Reflect upon your experiences with public speaking and networking.
 (2) Consider the role of scientists in society and how you think research can make an impact outside academia.
 (3) Write an “elevator pitch” statement of what your research is about.|

 This course is offered by the university library at Nord University, and it is coordinated by senior research librarian Dr. Leticia Antunes Nogueira.

 Dr. Nogueira has a PhD in innovation economics from Aalborg University in Denmark (2018).
 She has experience from the institute sector in Norway, where she participated in several international research projects, from grant writing to execution.
 Dr. Nogueira has published a range of academic outputs, including high-impact journals, book chapters, and research reports.
 She has also been active in research dissemination to popular audiences, from high-school students to business actors.

 This is an elective course that does not include examination.
 A certificate of participation will be provided for students who take part in at least 75% of the course.
 The target audience refers to first-year PhD students from any discipline.
 The course is free of charge for PhD students enrolled at Nord university.
 Master students who would like to take part in the course must ask their supervisors for a referral.

 The language of instruction is English, and the course consists of in-person seminar and workshop sessions.
 An evaluation survey will be distributed to participants at the end of the course.

+You can sign up to the course on this link.
 The deadline for signing up is on 06th September.
-Note that there are limited places in the course, and we operate on a first-come-first-served principle.
+Note that there are limited places, and we operate on a first-come-first-served principle.
 Upon signing up, you will receive confirmation of your interest automatically, and a confirmation of your registration within a few days.